iterative/mlem.ai/content/docs/api-reference/import_object.md

   dumpobject in this MLEM Project.
 - `target_fs` (optional) - Filesystem to use to save the object.
 - `type_` (optional) - Type of the object to import.
-If not provided, will try toinfer from the object itself.
+If not provided, will try to infer from the object itself.
 - `copy_data` (optional) - Whether to copy data to the target location.

 ## Returns